 # vnstat -s

-The final feature to allow posting to a web status page or to prep the summary to be sent to email is to make it display in an easy to read visual representation.
-In order to facilitate this, we have installed an Apache web server and created this cronjob to run every 6 hours.
+The final feature to allow posting to a web status page or prep the summary to be sent to email is to display it in an easy-to-read visual representation.
+We have installed an Apache web server and created this cronjob to run every 6 hours to facilitate this.
 This is completed with the simple tool vnstati.

 # crontab -e